abeeken/eportfolios-plugin/README.md

 ## Work in progress!

 This plugin is a work-in-progress application which takes the work done on the University of Lincoln ePortfolio project and builds it into a theme independent plugin.
-For best results, use with the Custom Field Editor!
+For best results, use with the Custom Field Editor (https://github.com/abeeken/custom-field-editor)!

+If anyone wants to help contribute to this project, please drop me a line!

 ## Setup